 We collect the S106 payments due to us, and Somerset County Council does the same for payments due to them as negotiated in the agreement.
 S106 financial contributions relate directly to the associated development and can only be spent as set out in the S106 agreement agreed by all relevant parties.

-Do you need funding for a project which will benefit communities in Minehead, Watchet, Williton or the surrounding area?
-If so there may be funding available generated by planning obligation payments please see below for total remaining funds for allocation:-
+Do you need funding for a project which will benefit communities in Somerset West and Taunton?
+If so there may be funding available generated by planning obligation payments please see Section 106 funds available for total remaining funds for allocation.

 For further details of available funds and how to apply please use the online general enquiries form.